z-taylo10/z-taylo10/README.md

    # Hi, I'm Zane C. Taylor 👋

    Aspiring IT graduate seeking an entry-level position to apply skills in IT support and web development.
 Eager to learn new skills and gain hands-on experience in the field.
+You can find some of my older commits from my School Github here: [GitHub](https://github.com/ztaylo10)

    ## 🎓 Education